pnkraemer/probdiffeq/README.md

 This thesis contains detailed information about the maths and algorithms behind what is implemented here.
 A PDF is available here ([LINK](https://tobias-lib.ub.uni-tuebingen.de/xmlui/handle/10900/152754)).

+All of Probdiffeq's algorithms have been developed over many years and in multiple research papers.
+Linking concrete citation information for specific algorithms is a work in progress.
+If you are unsure which works to cite, feel invited to reach out!

 ## Contributing
 Contributions are absolutely welcome!